leifbr/f5certlabs/docs/class2/module10/lab1.rst

    You could use any Self IP if the out-of-band management interface is not configured and you have the appropriate ports (22 and 443) open as you build the trust.

-Enter the **Administrator** Username and Password of the BIG-IP you are trusting.
+Enter the **Administrator** username and password of the BIG-IP you are trusting.

 Select **Retrieve Device Information**